THIS WEEK:

 So I thought it would be a good idea (with the encouragement of many others) to spotlight a couple neighbors of St. Matthew Lutheran church each month.
 They have been given a questionnaire with 15 questions so that we can get to know them a little better.

-Getting to know: Monica Jensen
+Getting to know: Robyn Struntz

 1) Describe your family.